tokenflex/ing

 • tokenflexing scan

 Full device inventory.
-Walks 25+ known AI-tool storage paths and reports three buckets: Measured (token counts extracted), Detected (installed but no parser), Not found.
+Walks 22 known AI-tool sources and reports three buckets: Measured (usage extracted), Detected (installed but no parser), Not found.

 When · First-time setup; auditing what you've actually installed; debugging why a tool isn't being counted.